 In its International Competition: Short Films the Festival welcomes:

-• Films exclusively from countries listed in point 1.2
+• Films made by filmmakers from countries listed in point 1.2 exclusively

 • Fiction, documentary or animation films